Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Related Work

 \subsection{Active DNN Copyright Protection}

 Different from passive protection methods, active protection aims to prevent copyright infringement from occurring.
-For distributed model copies, DNN authentication techniques~\cite{chen_deepattest_2019,chakraborty_hardware_2020,lin_chaotic_2021} manage the authorized usage of the source model by encoding the model with an authentication key, so that only authorized users with valid keys can access the model normally, while adversaries with invalid keys can only use the model with greatly reduced performance, thus preventing unauthorized model usage.
-As for MLaaS mode, model extraction is the major threat, and inference perturbation techniques~\cite{jutti_prada_2019,lee_defending_2019,kariyappa_defending_2020} are proposed to defend the source model by modifying the inference results before returning them to the users.
+For distributed model copies, DNN authentication techniques~\cite{chen_deepattest_2019,chakraborty_hardware_2020,lin_chaotic_2021} manage the authorized usage of the source model by encoding the model with an authentication key, so that only authorized users with valid keys can access the model normally, while adversaries with invalid keys can only use the model with greatly degraded performance, thus preventing unauthorized model usage.
+As for MLaaS mode, model extraction is the major threat, and inference perturbation techniques~\cite{jutti_prada_2019,lee_defending_2019,kariyappa_defending_2020} protect the source model by modifying the inference results before returning them to the user.